DonDebonair/slack-machine/docs/index.rst

 """""""""""

 - Help texts for Plugins
-- Emit and listen for events
+- Support for Interactive Buttons
 - ... and much more

 User Guide